Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 4. Place a baking sheet on top as well.

-6. Put it in the oven for 30 minutes at 200°C.
+6. Place this in the oven for 30 minutes at 200°C.

-7. We take it out and wait until it cools down, without removing the bricks.
+7. We take it out and wait until it cools down without removing the bricks.

-9. For the received briquettes trim the edges.
+9. The resulting briquettes trim the edges.

 10. We use recycled polyethylene.